HMS Sluys (D60)

 HMS Sluys was a Battle-class destroyer of the Royal Navy (RN).
 She was named in honour of the Battle of Sluys which occurred in 1340 during the Hundred Years' War, and which resulted in a decisive English victory over a French fleet.
 Sluys was built by Cammell Laird of Birkenhead.
 She was launched on 28 February 1945 and commissioned on 30 September 1946.
-In 1967, the ship was transferred to Iran and renamed Artemiz.
+In 1967, the ship was transferred to Pahlavi Iran and renamed Artemiz.
 In 1985, the ship was renamed again, this time Damavand.

 Royal Navy service

 Upon commission, Sluys joined the 5th Destroyer Flotilla, part of the Home Fleet, which was based in the UK.
 In 1947, Sluys, along with her sister ship Cadiz, escorted the aircraft carrier Vengeance, which was flying the flag of the First Sea Lord, to Norway, where the small group made a variety of fly-the-flag visits to ports, as well as performing other duties.

 In 1953, Sluys was decommissioned and subsequently placed in Reserve.